Civil Litigation in Thailand

 This structure ensures judicial decisions can be reviewed and corrected when needed.
 Appellate courts allow parties to challenge legal errors.
 This strengthens the judicial system’s reliability.

-Courts of first instance
+Courts of First Instance

-Court of appeal
+Court of Appeal

-Supreme court (Dika court)
+Supreme Court (Dika Court)

 Specialized civil courts in Thailand

-For example, a consumer who buys a defective electrical appliance that damages their home may claim compensation before the Consumer Protection Court.
-Such claims are usually based on Section 420 of the Civil and Commercial Code.
-This section states that anyone who unlawfully causes damage must compensate the injured party.
-The Consumer Protection Court can also examine if certain contract clauses are unfair or abusive.
+Consumer Protection Court — Created under the Consumer Case Procedure Act B.E.
+2551 (2008), this court offers a specialized forum for disputes between consumers and businesses, simplifying procedural rules and helping consumers pursue claims for damages from defective products, misleading advertising, or unfair contract practices.
+For example, a consumer who buys a defective electrical appliance that damages their home may claim compensation under Section 420 of the Civil and Commercial Code, which states that anyone who unlawfully causes damage must compensate the injured party.
+The court can also examine whether certain contract clauses are unfair or abusive.
+An important procedural benefit is reduced or exempt court fees in some cases, helping consumers pursue legal remedies even for disputes of low financial value.

-The Labour Court is a specialized court for resolving disputes between employers and employees.
-These courts operate under the Labour Court and Labour Procedure Act B.E.
-2522.
-They use special procedures to resolve employment conflicts efficiently.
+Labour Court — A specialized court for resolving disputes between employers and employees, operating under the Labour Court and Labour Procedure Act B.E.
+2522, using special procedures to resolve employment conflicts efficiently.
+Typical cases include wrongful termination claims, unpaid wages disputes, and employment contract disputes.
+Courts may examine employment agreements, payroll records, and internal company policies to determine whether the employer complied with its legal obligations.

-For example, if another business uses a registered trademark without permission, the company can go to the Intellectual Property Court.
-They can seek an injunction and damages.
-Intellectual property disputes often involve complex technical evidence, like trademark registrations and licensing agreements.
+Intellectual Property and International Trade Court — Handles disputes involving trademarks, patents, and copyrights, as well as certain international trade matters.
+For example, if a business uses a registered trademark without permission, the rights holder can seek an injunction and damages before this court.
+Such disputes often involve complex technical evidence, such as trademark registrations and licensing agreements.

-The Bankruptcy Court handles insolvency proceedings under the Bankruptcy Act B.E.
-2483.
-These proceedings arise when individuals or companies are unable to meet their financial obligations, and creditors seek legal remedies to recover outstanding debts.
+Bankruptcy Court — Handles insolvency proceedings under the Bankruptcy Act B.E.
+2483, which arise when individuals or companies are unable to meet their financial obligations and creditors seek legal remedies to recover outstanding debts.
+Cases often involve complex financial assessments and may result in debt restructuring or liquidation of assets, with an official receiver appointed to manage the debtor’s assets and distribute funds to creditors.

 Types of civil cases in Thailand